-Indicator Definition and Rationale Indicator Status Atmospheric Concentration of Carbon Dioxide (CO 2) Atmospheric concentration CO 2 at Mauna Loa Observatory.
-Increasing atmospheric CO 2 is a primary measure of anthropogenic climate change.
-Trend: increasing exponentially 2015: time series maximum 400.83 parts per million (ppm) Oceanic pH Ocean surface pH at Station ALOHA.
+Indicator Definition and Rationale Indicator Status Atmospheric Concentration of Carbon Dioxide (CO 2) Oceanic pH Ocean cpH Ocean surface pH at Station ALOHA.
 Ocean pH provides a measure of ocean acidification.
 Increasing ocean acidification limits the ability of marine organisms to build shells and other hard structures.
-Trend: pH is decreasing at a rate of 0.039 pH units per year, equivalent to 0.4% increase in acidity per year ONI Sea surface temperature anomaly from Niño 3.4 region (5°N - 5°S, 120° - 170°W).
-This index is used to determine the phase of the ENSO, which has implications across the region, affecting migratory patterns of key commercial fish stocks which in turn affect the location, safety, and costs of commercial fishing.
-2015: Strong El Niño PDO A measure of Sea Surface Temperature (SST) anomalies north of 20°.
-The PDO can be thought of as a long-lived, multi-decadal ENSO cycle and has well-documented fishery implications related to ocean temperature and productivity.
-2015: Positive (warm) PDO Tropical Cyclones Eastern Pacific, 2015: 18 named storms time series maximum 9 major hurricanes Measures of tropical cyclone occurrence, strength, and energy.
+Sea surface temperature anomaly from Niño 3.4 region (5°N - 120° - 170°W).
+This index is used to determine the phase of the which has implications across the region, affecting migratory pat key commercial fish stocks which in turn affect the location, safe costs of commercial fishing.
+2015: Strong El Niño PDO 2015: Positive (warm) PDO Tropical Cyclones Eastern Pacific, 2015: 18 named storms, time series maximum 9 major hurricanes Measures of tropical cyclone occurrence, strength, and energy.
 Tropical cyclones have the potential to significantly impact fishing operations.
-Central Pacific, 2015: 14 named storms, time series maximum 5 major hurricanes Western Pacific, 2015: 27 named storms Oligotrophic Area6 Area with ≤ 0.07 mg chlorophyll-a per m3.
-A measure of the size of the region's least productive waters, projected to expand as a result of climate change 2015: VIIRS sensor maximum 18 millior km 2 SST7 Satellite remotely-sensed sea surface temperature.
+Central Pacific, 2015: 14 named storms, time series maximum 5 major hurricanes Western Pacific, 2015: 27 named storms Oligotrophic Area 6 Area with ≤ 0.07 mg chlorophyll-a per m 3 .
+A measure of the size of the region's least productive waters, projected to expand as a result of climate change 2015: VIIRS sensor maximum 18 million km 2 SST7 Satellite remotely-sensed sea surface temperature.
 SST is projected to rise, and impacts phenomena ranging from winds to fish distribution.
 Trend: increasing at a rate of 0.01°C per year (1985 - 2015) 2015: 2 nd warmest year in time series (1985 - 2015), 22.91°C Ocean Color8 Satellite remotely-sensed ocean color.
 A measure of ocean productivity.
-2015: VIIRS sensor minimum 0.12 mg chl a m -3 (2012-2015) North Pacific Subtropical Fontal Zone (STF) & The STF is marked by the 18°C isotherm, the TZCF by the 0.2 mg chl-a m-3 isopleth.
+2015: VIIRS sensor minimum 0.12 mg chl- a m -3 (2012-2015) North Pacific Subtropical Fontal Zone (STF) & The STF is marked by the 18°C isotherm, the TZCF by the 0.2 mg chl-a m-3 isopleth.
 These fronts are target by swordfish fishery.
 Front (TZCF) The STF is marked by the 18°C isotherm, the TZCF by the 0.2 mg chl-a m-3 isopleth.
 These fronts are target by swordfish fishery.
 STF, 2015: farther north than average TZCF, 2015: farther south than average west of 150°W, farther north east of 150°W Full Fishery: median fish length declined by 1.9 cm per year over 2007 - 2013 Fish Community Size Structure9 Fish lengths as recorded by longline observers.
 Fish size is impacted by several factors, including climate.
 Bigeye Tuna: no trend in median fish length Swordfish: no trend in median fish length